Center for Women & Work - Emerging Scholars Program

 Thank you for your interest in the Emerging Scholars Program!
 This program provides students with a unique year-long opportunity to apply the theoretical knowledge gained from courses at UMass Lowell to a faculty member's on-going research.
 Students who participate gain valuable research experience and build on their classroom learning.

-- Michelle Foran, a Psychology major, is working with Psychology professor Richard Serna on an “Analysis of Online Training Methods in Behavioral Intervention for Children with Autism Spectrum Disorders.”
+- Devon White, a Psychology student, is working with Psychology Professor Richard Serna on “Analysis of Online Training Methods in Behavioral Intervention for Children with Autism Spectrum Disorders.”

 Please feel free to send an email to CWW@uml.edu with any further questions.